-DraftKings has gotten a ton of attention from investors in the U.S. since going public, but its competitors are gaining ground.
+DraftKings has received a lot of attention from investors since going public in 2019, but its online betting competitors are gaining ground.

 Since sports betting became federally legal in the U.S. in May 2018, DraftKings (NASDAQ: DKNG) has been focused on grabbing as much market share as possible.
-It has been able to leverage its existing base of daily fantasy sports users and its brand in the sports world to gain a solid foothold in the sector.
+The company has been successful in leveraging its existing base of daily fantasy sports users and its brand in the sports world to gain a solid foothold in the online betting space.

 As more states legalize different forms of online gambling, the pie gets bigger and bigger for operators, leading to fierce competition for DraftKings.